dmbarbour/glas/docs/GlasDesign.md

 Manually tracing data to its sources is challenging and error-prone.
 Glas further hinders manual tracking because language module compiler functions cannot refer to file or module names.
 This ensures code can be moved or shared without changing its meaning.
 Only content-addressed provenance is possible, e.g. based on secure hash of binary, or notation within the code.

 I hope to support provenance tracking in a more systematic manner, such that all data is traced to its sources without any explicit effort by the programmers.
 This might involve something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, e.g. assuming that widely used/tested dependencies (such as language parser code) contributes 'less' as a source.

-### Extended Tacit Environment?
-Reject.

-Instead of a single data stack, I could extend glas programs to work with an auxilliary stack for temporary data storage.
-The 'dip' behavior already does this to some degree, but doesn't make it easy to access data deep within a loop.
-A second data stack would complicate arity descriptions but could simplify some data plumbing.
-However, I think this isn't very flexible compared to trying to improve data plumbing purely at the syntax layer.

-### Abstract Operators and Namespaces?
-Defer.

-I'm tempted to extend glas programs with abstract operators that can be defined in context.
-Something like:

-* **op:OpRef** - call an abstract operator specified by OpRef.
-OpRef could be symbolic, but could also be structured to model a macro or DSL.
-* **ns:(do:P, with:Defs)** - evaluate P, but replace each 'op:OpRef' by its definition (if defined).

-Unfortunately, composition of 'ns' subprograms is awkward: either we replicate common definitions or require a lot of extra computation to tease them out.
-Unless 'ns' supports higher order staged programming, we'll still be using macro abstractions at the language layer.
-It's tempting to unify 'ns' with env/eff, but more difficult to consistently model system state.

-Without this feature, we still benefit from structure sharing and content-addressed storage for common subprograms.
-Memoization can reduce rework when processing common subprograms.
-A compression pass can later produce an intermediate representation with a namespace for common subprograms.
-Language modules can provide their own namespace logic.

-Compositionality is a primary design goal for glas.
-I will eschew namespaces at the glas program layer until I have a solution that doesn't interfere with compositionality.

-### Decompilation?
-Defer.

-An interesting possibility is to support 'decompile' functions on language modules, then to support access to the decompiler via something like 'load:global:"foo.xyzzy"' as fully compiling module 'foo' then subsequently decompiling with language-xyzzy, and perhaps automatically verifying the round-trip (that applying language-xyzzy 'compile' results in the original decompiled value).

-This would make access to language-layer representations a lot more accessible without leaking information about the original syntax.
-It would also encourage compilers to maintain suitable metadata for a precise decompilation.